Skip to main content

 Tracking time across multiple client files

-Accountants typically work across 10-30+ client files daily, switching between bank reconciliations, tax queries, BAS preparation, and advisory calls.
-MinuteDock lets you quickly assign time to different Contacts as you move between client work throughout your day.
+When you're working across multiple client files daily and switching between bank reconciliations, tax queries, BAS preparation, and advisory calls, you need to quickly assign time to different Contacts as you move between client work throughout your day.

 Managing different billing arrangements per client

-Most practices have clients on mixed billing structures—monthly retainers for bookkeeping, hourly rates for advisory work, and fixed fees for tax returns.
-MinuteDock's Projects let you separate these billing types under a single Contact, so Thompson Transport can have separate Projects for "Monthly Bookkeeping & BAS" and "Tax Advisory" that bill differently.
+Most practices have clients on mixed billing structures, monthly retainers for bookkeeping, hourly rates for advisory work, and fixed fees for tax returns.
+Projects let you separate these billing types under a single Contact, so Thompson Transport can have separate Projects for "Monthly Bookkeeping & BAS" and "Tax Advisory" that bill differently.

-Tasks provide global service type tracking across all clients—#bookkeeping, #bas, #taxreturn, #advisory work the same way regardless of which Contact you're working for.
-Learn more about organizing work with Projects and Tasks.
+Tasks provide global service type tracking across all clients; #bookkeeping, #bas, #taxreturn, #advisory work the same way regardless of which Contact you're working for.

 Capturing small time increments

 Quick phone calls, brief email responses, and rapid file reviews add up to significant billable time but often go untracked.
-MinuteDock's natural language time entry lets you add time like "5 min" or "0.25 hr" without starting and stopping timers constantly.
+Natural language time entry lets you add time like "5 min" or "0.25 hr" without starting and stopping timers constantly.

 Eliminating month-end time reconstruction